Clarksville Area Chamber of Commerce June 2022 Events, Announcements - Clarksville Online

 Clarksville, TN – Chairman Paul Turner and the Board of Directors cordially invite you to the 117th Clarksville Area Chamber of Commerce Annual Dinner & Gala on June 7th at 5:30pm at the Wilma Rudolph Event Center.

 Cost to attend is $75.00 per person.
 Table sponsorships are also available for $750.00.
 Dress attire for the event is cocktail casual.
-To register for the Dinner & Gala or for more information please contact Sierra Allison sierra@clarksville.tn.us or 931.245.4342.
+To register for the Dinner & Gala or for more information please contact Sierra Allison or 931.245.4342.

 Clarksville Young Professionals (CYP)